 If a product is already or nearly in commercial production, can it still be considered for the NLRA process?

-Yes, if an offeror is looking to make new strides or modifications, be more efficient and effective, or to break into a new market such as the space market, CASIS is interested in seeing those types of concepts.
+Yes, we are interested in seeing concepts from offerors who are looking to make new strides or modifications, make their technology more efficient and effective, or to break into a new market such as the space market.

 How long can the experiment test on the ISS?
 Would it be an up/down mission at approximately one month or could it potentially be a longer study, up to six months?

 ISS experiments can range anywhere from hours to days to months to years.
-CASIS would require a strong rationale for the need for those longer-duration experiment runs.
-CASIS will evaluate the proposal to determine if enough space is available for the length of time required.
-Through the CASIS feasibility assessment process, experiments have been approved to be on the ISS for as long as six months or longer.
+However, CASIS would require a strong rationale for the need for those longer-duration experiment runs.
+We will evaluate the proposed project to determine if we have the space available for the length of time required.
+Through the CASIS feasibility assessment process, we have had experiments in the past that have been on the ISS for six months or longer.

 What are the specific safety requirements for experiments conducted within the ISS?

 There are numerous safety requirements to operate an experiment on the ISS.
-Many of these requirements were created to keep the crew and the vehicle safe from any anomalies.
-For example, lithium-ion batteries can be flown; however, there is a testing program those batteries must go through to ensure they are safe for use on ISS.
-Implementation Partners are available to help offerors through that process and also assist with any other hazardous materials that may be involved in an experiment.
-The ISS National Lab Payload Operations team is always available to answer questions at email@example.com.
+Many of these were created to keep the crew and the vehicle safe from any anomalies.
+For example, lithium-ion batteries can be flown, but they must go through a testing program to ensure that they will be safe for use on ISS.
+Every project goes through an independent safety review.
+Implementation Partners are available to help offerors through that process and assist with any other hazardous materials that may be involved in an experiment.
+The CASIS Payload Operations team is always available to answer questions at email@example.com.

 Will CASIS accept proposals for projects involving human biological tissue samples?